 At Everie, we continuously work toward a future where donor-conceived individuals know their medical histories and have access to their personal histories.
 This makes us different from every other egg donor program.
 This is why we stand out.

 Where we stand out from typical agencies is in our encouragement of disclosed donations and mutual matching.
-While we will always advocate for our donors to express themselves and their comfortability by choosing the type of donation they feel best suits them and their needs, we caution those who want to choose De-Identified Donations with the expectation of never being located.
+While we will always advocate for our donors to express themselves and their comfortability by choosing the type of donation they feel best suits them and their needs, we educate all donors (and recipients) who come to our process with the hope of anonymity on the reasons why this is no longer realistic.

 In today’s world, we just cannot guarantee anonymity.
 In fact, anonymity, as it once was, no longer exists.
 Because of online DNA databases – such as 23 and Me – and the vast interconnectedness proffered by social media, donors can no longer remain anonymous.

-We’d like you to know that you have options beyond an anonymous donation, and we’ll support you in your discovery and choice, no matter what you select.
+We’d want you to know that you have options beyond an anonymous donation, and we’ll support you in your discovery and choice, no matter what you select.

 1. There’s No Such Thing As Anonymous Egg Donation